FFTAI/.github/profile/README.md

 # Fourier Intelligence

-Fourier Intelligence, established in 2015, is a universal robot platform enterprise based in Shanghai, focusing on **full-stack robot core technology** and innovative robot products to revolutionize industries.
+Fourier Intelligence, established in 2015, is a general robot platform enterprise based in Shanghai, focusing on **full-stack robot core technology** and innovative robot products to revolutionize industries.

 At Fourier Intelligence, our initial focus has been on revolutionizing **rehabilitation** through advanced robotics and intelligent systems.